kuriharaan/InputSystemWiki/Old-New-Input-System-Postmortem.md

 In retrospect, I think this probably was a mistake.
 One problem is that the XR team in particular has very specific deadlines tied to big platform contracts.
 Committing to them means committing to their deadlines and to leave them hanging means putting the XR team into a serious conundrum.

-While a lot of good came out of this and the close collaboration with Scott Flynn's team in Bellevue, I think it led to some questions not being asked for the sake of "hey, we need X done by Y".
+While a lot of good came out of this and the close collaboration with Scott Flynn's team in Bellevue, I think it led to some questions not being asked in the face of "hey, we need X done by Y".

 It also became a problem after being combined with the following...